tusharmath/tusharm.com/contents/about.md

 template: about.jade
 ```

-This is a condensed list of everything that I have done so far, professionally.
-I have worked with transcontinental teams and also independently through the full software development life cycle of multiple projects.
-Currently I am working with a Bangalore based startup [Aplopio](http://aplopio.com) as a **Front-End Engineer** for [Recruiterbox](http://recruiterbox.com).
+This is a condensed list of everything that I have done so far.
+Adhering to Agile Software Development and Scrum with transcontinental teams, I have also worked independently through the full Software Development Life Cycle of multiple projects.
+Currently I am working with a Bangalore based startup as a **Senior Sofware Engineer**.
 My choice of programming languages are `C`, `C#` and `CoffeeScript`.

 A *single page version* of my resume is also available [here](/files/cv.pdf).